Keynote Speaker · Neuroscientist · Author

 The Keynote

-Drawing on twenty years of clinical research, an FDA Breakthrough Device for treatment-resistant depression, and frontline training as a couples and sex therapist, Flavio Frohlich delivers a talk unlike any other: the science of what makes us irreducibly human, told through a life lived at the edges of neuroscience and intimacy.
+Drawing on twenty years of brain research, an FDA Breakthrough Device for treatment-resistant depression, and frontline training as a couples therapist, Flavio Frohlich delivers a talk built around one provocative finding: the most powerful variable in human performance, learning, and healing is not a drug, a device, or an algorithm.
+It is consistent, caring human contact.

 This is not a talk about AI.
-It's a talk about what AI cannot replace — and what we are quietly forgetting how to do.
+It's a talk about what AI cannot replicate, and what we are quietly forgetting how to do.

 01

-Your nervous system is not a private experience.
-It's a broadcast.
-The leader's nervous system is the most contagious one in the room — and most leaders have no idea what they're transmitting.
+The leader's nervous system is the most contagious one in the room.
+Co-regulation is a biological process, not a soft skill.
+Your regulated state literally calms another person's physiology.
+Most leaders have no idea what they're transmitting.

 02